Economic history of Vietnam: 2000-present

+The enterprise law of 2005 abolished remaining distinctions between state and private enterprises and recognized that it was lawful for private business to be profitable.

 On January 11, 2007, Vietnam became WTO's 150th member, after 11 years of preparation, including 8 years of negotiation.
 Vietnam's access to WTO should provide an important boost to Vietnam's economy and should help to ensure the continuation of liberalizing reforms and create options for trade expansion.
 However, WTO accession also brings serious challenges, requiring Vietnam's economic sectors to open the door to increased foreign competition.

 Although Vietnam's economy, which continues to expand at an annual rate in excess of 7 percent, is one of the fastest-growing in the world, the economy is growing from an extremely low base, reflecting the crippling effect of the Second Indochina War (1954–75) and repressive economic measures introduced in its aftermath.
 Whether rapid economic growth is sustainable is open to debate.
 The government may not be able to follow through with plans to scale back trade restrictions and reform state-owned enterprises.
 Reducing trade restrictions and improving transparency are keys to gaining full membership in the World Trade Organization (WTO), as hoped by mid-2006.
 The government plans to reform the state-owned sector by partially privatizing thousands of state-owned enterprises, including all five state-owned commercial banks.

+The 2015 enterprise law included provisions on investment which replaced provisions under the 2005 enterprise law.
+It increased the pace of reform of state-owned enterprises.
+It also expanded permissible private and foreign investment by changing the regulatory approach from a list of specifically permitted sectors for such investment to a "negative list" which prohibited investment only in specified areas.

+In 2019, the secretariat of the CPV's central committee instructed that party cells should be developed in all private Vietnamese economic entities.
+Party cells are tasked with coordinating with management as part of an effort to protect workers' rights, obligations, and interests.

+According to the World Bank, Vietnam has been a development success story.
+Its economic reforms since the beginning of Đổi Mới in 1986 have helped to change Vietnam from being one of the world's poorest nations to a middle-income economy in one generation.